paaguti/mg3a/README.md

 ## Intent of this repository

-The intent of this repository is to get a home for further developing this very nice piece of software
+The intent of this repository is to preserve the original code and establish a home for further developing this very nice piece of software.

 ## Licensing, etc.

 Refer to the different README.* files

+## Ways of working

+Always preserve the original code.
+Use quilt to add features correct bugs.
+The home for the patches is in debian/patches